vatesfr/xen-orchestra/docs/troubleshooting.md

 ## XO configuration

-The system logs are visible thanks to this command:
+The system logs are visible by using this command:

 ```
 $ tail -f /var/log/syslog